aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/file-merging/postscript-to-pdf/_index.md

 ### Can I use Aspose.Page for Java with other programming languages?
 Yes, Aspose.Page offers libraries for various programming languages, providing flexibility and cross-language compatibility.
 ### Where can I find additional documentation and resources?
-Visit the [official Aspose.Page Java documentation](https://reference.aspose.com/page/java/) for comprehensive guides, examples, and API references.
+Visit the [Aspose.Page Java documentation](https://reference.aspose.com/page/java/) for comprehensive guides, examples, and API references.
 ### Is there a free trial available for Aspose.Page for Java?
 Yes, you can explore the features of Aspose.Page by accessing the [free trial](https://releases.aspose.com/).
 ### How can I obtain a temporary license for Aspose.Page for Java?